Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Februari 2026 20.22.11 UTC
+- WIB: Jumat, 6 Februari 2026 21.53.47 UTC
-- WITA: Jumat, 6 Februari 2026 21.22.11 UTC
+- WITA: Jumat, 6 Februari 2026 22.53.47 UTC
-- WIT: Jumat, 6 Februari 2026 22.22.11 UTC
+- WIT: Jumat, 6 Februari 2026 23.53.47 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: technology
+Kategori: success